freeCodeCamp/freeCodeCamp/guide/english/network-engineering/osi-layers/index.md

 * _**Layer 3 - Network Layer:**_ The network layer is responsible for forwarding packets to other networks.
 Usually, a network is divided into multiple subnets and the network layer with the help of routers forwards packets between such networks to establish a Wide Area Network (WAN).

 * _**Layer 4 - Transport Layer:**_ The transport layer ensures that messages are delivered error-free, in sequence, and with no losses or duplications.
 It relieves the higher layer protocols from any concern with the transfer of data between them and their peers.
+On this layer have 2 protocols, TCP (Transmission Control Protocol) and UDP (User Datagram Protocol).

 * _**Layer 5 - Session Layer:**_ The session layer allows session establishment between processes running on different stations.